qidanrui/llmvdb.github.io/_pages/call.md

 layout: page
 permalink: /submissions/
 title: Call for Papers
-description: We invite researchers in diffusion models to submit their latest work to our workshop.
-Accepted papers will be presented as posters during the poster sessions.
-Selected works will also be highlighted as contributed talks.
+description:
 nav: true
 nav_order: 3
 ---
 ## Topics

-We invite researchers from database, machine learning and related fields to submit their latest work on LLM and vector data to the workshop.
-We encourage submissions related (but not limited) to the following topics:
+We welcome researchers from the fields of databases, machine learning, and related disciplines to submit their latest work to our workshop.
+We especially encourage submissions on, but not limited to, the following topics:
 * xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-* *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 * xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-* *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-* *xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+* xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 * xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Important Dates